wilsonmar/WebSockets/JMeter.md

 3) Right-click on Workbench to Add | <strong>Non-test Elements | HTTP(S) Test Script Recorder</strong>.

-2. Add a HTTP Request Defaults config element
+4) Right-clock Thread Group to Add | Config Element | HTTP Request Defaults.
-  This can be used to specify defaults for you entire test suite.
+  This applies to your entire test suite.

-  + Specify your Server Name or IP address and any required port #
+5) Specify <strong>Server Name or IP</strong> address and any required port #.

+  Other tutorials use google.com or jmeter.apache.org.
+  One live demo WebSockets website is

-3. Add a HTTP Cookie Manager config element
+6) Add a HTTP Cookie Manager config element
     This can be used to control and manage the cookie policy across the test.

-5. Add a Once Only Controller
+7) Right-click on Thread Group to Add | Logic Controller | Recording Controller (Once Only Controller)
     My application has a user login that also generates a session cookie.
     If your application does not, you can skip this step and the next.

-6. Add a HTTP Request Sampler to the Once Only Controller Specify the protocol method (put/get), path to the request and any parameters
+8) Add a HTTP Request Sampler to the Once Only Controller Specify the protocol method (put/get), path to the request and any parameters

-7. Add a Recording Controller to the Thread Group.

-8. Test Plan > Add > Listener > Aggregate Report.
+9) Test Plan > Add > Listener > Aggregate Report.

-9. Under Workbench, Add > Non-Test Element > HTTP Proxy Server
+11) Right-click Workbench to Add | Non-Test Element | HTTP Proxy Server
   + Port 9090
   + Target Controller: Thread Group > Recording Controller
   + Patterns to include: Click Add then enter “.*”

-10. Under HTTP Proxy Server, Add > Timer > Gaussian Random Timer
+12) Under HTTP Proxy Server, Add > Timer > Gaussian Random Timer
   + Set Constant Delay Offset (in milliseconds): ${T}

 And when ready to start recording the browser action just bring up the HTPP Proxy Server within JMeter and click Start.
 Everything that is done within Firefox will be recorded in JMeter’s recording controller.
 When done, just click the Stop button on the HTTP Proxy Server within JMeter.